Portsmouth Direct line: Portsmouth Railway

 The future Portsmouth Direct Line was now in place from Woking to Godalming, and from Havant to Portsmouth & Southsea station.
-In 1852 the Portsmouth Railway was promoted, advancing a similar route to the Direct Portsmouth Railway, and hoping to adopt its assets; the "Direct" company was wound up by the Direct London and Portsmouth Railway Act 1854 (17 & 18 Vict. c. ccviii) of 31 July.
+In 1852 the Portsmouth Railway was promoted, advancing a similar route to the Direct London and Portsmouth Railway, and hoping to adopt its assets; the Direct London and Portsmouth Railway Company was wound up by the Direct London and Portsmouth Railway Act 1854 (17 & 18 Vict. c. ccviii) of 31 July.